Skip to main content

 Explode

-Expands array fields into individual records (flatMap operation).
+Expands an array field into individual records (a flatMap operation).

 PropertyTypeRequiredDescription